workflows-sh/aws-ecs-fargate/contributing.md

 - One or more maintainers will use GitHub's review feature to review your PR.
 - If the maintainer asks for any changes, edit your changes, push, and ask for another review.
 - If the maintainer decides to suggest some improvements or alternatives, modify and make improvements.
-Once your changes are approved, one of the project maintainers will merge them
+Once your changes are approved, one of the project maintainers will merge them.